nyorain/vil/docs/design.md

 	  CommandHookState, the user might want to continue viewing it.
 	  The hook might furthermore change in strange ways.
 	  We should store I/O inspector state in the cb gui.

+NOTE: final implementation turned out a bit different, but is still based on the same concepts decided here.